Making great literacy lessons easy. Why join Plazoom?

 Write book reviews

-Of course, you want the reviews themselves to look exciting, which is why we have created some attractive book review templates for you to use for Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
+Of course, you want the reviews themselves to look exciting, which is why we have created some attractive book review templates for you to use.

 As an added bonus, the same resource pack includes “Fantastic Reads!” bookmarks on which pupils can write mini recommendations.
 These can then be slipped into the books before returning them to the class collection or school library as a very visible attention grabber.